 5. Make your patients’ inner circles part of your team

 Numerous studies have demonstrated that the presence of loved ones helps patients heal.
-Humans are social creatures who need the constant support of loved ones and friends.
+Humans are social creatures who need the constant support and advocacy of loved ones and friends.
 Just as your clinicians go back to nurturing homes after a difficult day, their patients also need help creating those “emotional homes” in the clinical setting.

 Train your team to provide accommodations for patients’ families and friends, then involve them in decision-making.
 If you notice that a spouse or friend is your patient’s most trusted source of research, respect them and listen.
 Recognize the needs of your patient’s inner circle and support them.